awsdocs/amazon-glacier-developer-guide/doc_source/data-retrieval-policy.md

 When using the PUT policy operation you select the data retrieval policy type by setting the JSON `Strategy` field value to `BytesPerHour`, `FreeTier`, or `None`\. `BytesPerHour` is equivalent to selecting **Max Retrieval Rate** in the console, `FreeTier` to selecting **Free Tier Only**, and `None` to selecting **No Retrieval Policy**\.

-When you use the [Initiate Job \(POST jobs\)](api-initiate-job-post.md) operation to initiate a data retrieval job that will exceed the maximum retrieval rate set in your data retrieval policy, the Initiate Job operation will abort and throw an exception\.
+When you use the [Initiate Job \(POST jobs\)](api-initiate-job-post.md) operation to initiate a data retrieval job that will exceed the maximum retrieval rate set in your data retrieval policy, the Initiate Job operation will stop and throw an exception\.

 ### Using the AWS SDKs to Set Up a Data Retrieval Policy<a name="data-retrieval-policy-managed-using-api-sdk"></a>